Ereiarrus/ComplementsBotPy/README.md

 These commands must be used by the channel owner in their own channel:

 - !setchance - change how likely it is that person sending message gets complemented; default is 3.33%
+- !disablecommandcomplement - ComplementsBot will no longer send out complements when a viewer uses the !complement command; by default, this is off
+- !enablecommandcomplement - undoes !disablecommandcomplement; this is the default
+- !disablerandomcomplement - ComplementsBot will no longer send out complements randomly; by default, ComplementsBot does randomly send out complements
+- !enablerandomcomplement - undoes !disablerandomcomplement; this is the default

 ### Unimplemented commands